 The term ‘chiropractor’ originates from the Greek terms χείρ (kheir), meaning ‘of the hand,’ and πρακτικός (praktikos), meaning ‘practical, concerned action.’
 This comes into English as ‘chiro’ + ‘practic’ meaning work done by hand.
 Therefore, we understand chiropractic care to include the care of a patient as it is put directly into the hands of a trained physician for direct healing.

 Chiropractic is a method of health care designed to correct poor spinal alignment, relieve pressure throughout the body, reduce pain and inflammation, and direct the body toward healing.
 Specific techniques used will vary based on the goals and needs of individual patients.
-New technologies in used by Juneau chiropractors offer many options that the general public may not yet be aware are available.
+New technologies used by chiropractors offer many options that the general public may not yet be aware are available.

 The field of chiropractic retains a number of styles, philosophies, and techniques designed to help the body gain healing naturally – on its own.
 Care is usually drug-free and non-surgical.
 Ailments cared for may be the result of an incident, degenerative in nature, or related to underlying conditions.